pavan-codeater/pavan-codeater/README.md

-- 🌱 I’m currently learning AWS Concepts.
+- 🌱 I’m currently learning AWS.

 - ❓ Java is old language but it is Gold.